-ADVANCED LABÓRATORY WITH DISTINCTION.
+ADVANCED LABORATORY WITH DISTINCTION.
 An extended project conducted in collaboration with a faculty member, ordinarily resulting in publishable research.
-Prerequisite: consent of the instructor.
+Prerequisite: consent of the instructor and a cumulative g.p.a of 3.2 or higher.

-ADVANCED LABÓRATORY WITH DISTINCTION.
+ADVANCED LABORATORY WITH DISTINCTION.
 A continuation of Physics 461 for projects found suitable.
-Prerequisite: consent of the instructor.
+Prerequisite: consent of the instructor and a grade of B or higher in Physics 461.